picassofb/php/README.txt

-This is a little project just to practice a little.
+This is a little project just to practice.
 The way it works is in the pdf.
 Can see it live here:
 https://www.e-box.ec/test/